 Quick Answer: The average cost to move from New York to California ranges from $1,200 to $7,748.
 Moving costs will vary based on the amount of stuff being moved, the time of year, and whether you hire a company or move yourself.
 To get a more accurate estimate of what your move will cost, use our moving cost calculator.

 In this article, we’ll cover everything you need to know for your move to California.
 If you’re short on time, here are a few quick resources to get immediate answers.

 - Moving Cost Calculator: Want to narrow down how much your move will cost?
 Use our moving cost calculator to get more specific price ranges and recommendations on the best companies to use for your move.

-- Best New York to California movers: If you plan on hiring a moving company be sure to check out our list of the top movers from New York to California.
+- Best New York to California movers: If you plan on hiring a moving company, you won't regret checking out our list of the top movers from New York to California.

 - Best Car Shipping Companies: Moving your car?
 Use a company that prioritizes professionalism, cares for your vehicle, and is experienced.